Adaptors#

 -

-template<sequence Seq1, sequence Seq2, typename Cmp = std::ranges::less>
+template<sequence Seq1, sequence Seq2, typename Cmp = std::compare_three_way>

 requires see_below

-auto set_symmetric_difference(Seq1 seq1, Seq2 seq2, Cmp cmp = {}) -> sequence auto;# Returns a sequence adaptor which yields the set symmetric difference of the two input sequences
+auto set_symmetric_difference(Seq1 seq1, Seq2 seq2, Cmp cmp = {}) -> sequence auto;¶ Returns a sequence adaptor which yields the set symmetric difference of the two input sequences

 seq1